GhostlySpook/TicTacToe/README.md

 # TicTacToe
-A Tic Tac Toe game in C++.
-The idea is to keep improving it.
+This is a Tic Tac Toe game implemented in C++.
+The goal is to keep improving it.

-1/11/2023: The entire game is on the main.
-The Windows Console is the current GUI.
-Comments are on Spanish.
+1/11/2023: The entire game is located in the main function.
+The Windows Console serves as the current GUI.
+Comments are written on Spanish.